kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/10-technologies/01-styling-technologies-part-1.md

 * `background-size: cover` - this will shrink or stretch the image to always be large or small enough to always perfectly cover the containing `div`

 ### Adjust Testimonial width
-* We don't it want to use full width but jus the middle of the screen
+* We don't it want to use full width but just the middle of the screen
     - We can use our resusuable `wrapper` block to do this for us

 ```html